-Before getting into the nitty-gritty of setting up an online store, you must first have a somewhat idea of what product or service you want to sell.
+Before getting into the nitty-gritty of setting up an online store, you should know what product or service you want to sell.
 You can look at your local market and try to find a gap there, maybe you have a digital product (art, tutorials, comics, ebooks etc) you would like to sell?
 Sometimes there can be opportunities by following the market trends, what is popular by not readily available?
 Think on this for a while, you do not need to have everything figured out, but at least having a narrowed down option would help you focus and make the process of store creation easier.

 Define your business model

 You have a lot of options here, for example, if you are thinking about 'how to start an online store without inventory?' maybe you should learn about Dropshipping.
 Different products require different logistics and support services, setting up shipping for a luxury product is very different from setting it up for inexpensive products.
 These are the questions that you will have to ask yourself sooner or later, and it is better to have them answered at the beginning of your journey.
 This will help to narrow down the layout of your store, figure out shipping options, select payment methods, design your store and much more.

 If you think are worried about not having any technical programming language knowledge, I can tell you now, that is not an obstacle.
 Of course, having programming language knowledge does help when starting an online store, nevertheless, it is not a requirement!
 Unless you require some sort of special customization, most times you can just use the themes and tools provided by online shopping carts.

 Probably the most important step on the list, to choose the right shopping cart.
-This is important for the long-term as well because it is not always easy to switch to another platform once the business has taken off.
-When selecting a shopping cart, do your research, among other things, see if; the platform supports payment and shipping options for your market, has the features you require, has a variety of quality themes, is inexpensive, flexible to make basic customizations and most importantly smooth running on all type of tech products: computers, phones, tablets etc.
+When selecting a shopping cart, do your research, among other things, see if; the platform supports payment and shipping options for your market, has the features you require, offers quality themes, is inexpensive and flexible to make basic customizations and is optimized for computers, phones, tablets etc.